junxit/us-congress-bills-113/metadata.md

 - 2013-02-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H441)
 - 2013-02-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H441)
 - 2013-02-13 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-03-22 — Senate amendment submitted
+- 2013-04-16 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-32.
+- 2013-04-16 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-32.
+- 2013-05-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2013-06-27 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with an amendment in the nature of a substitute.
+With written report No. 113-69.
+- 2013-06-27 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with an amendment in the nature of a substitute.
+With written report No. 113-69.
+- 2013-06-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 123.